-3.1.1 INITIAL APPLICATION
+3.2.1 Screening topics

-The initial application is made using a short, single page application form.
-When a group or individual proposes a guideline topic to SIGN, their suggestion is discussed initially by the SIGN Senior Management Team (SMT).
+When a group or individual proposes a guideline topic to SIGN their suggestion is discussed initially by the SIGN Senior Management Team (SMT).
 SMT uses the following criteria to assess the topic:

 - Is this an appropriate clinical topic for a SIGN guideline? (considering whether the topic is clinical, its breadth and the need for the guideline as identified in the proposal) - Is there a suitable alternative product which would address this topic? (considering whether other Healthcare Improvement Scotland products could better address the topic) - Has this topic been considered before and rejected? (reasons for rejection would be reviewed and assessed for current applicability).